google/serialization.dart/README.md

     Serialization.generatedSerializationRules.remove(Person);

-And adding your own manually written rule:
+You can add your own manually written rule to a Serialization instance:

     Serialization serialization = new Serialization();
     serialization.addRule(new MyPersonSerializationRule());

+It could also be more convenient to add your own manually written rule to all Serialization instances or replace the generated one:

+    Serialization.generatedSerializationRules[MyPerson] =
+        () => new MyPersonSerializationRule();

 Normally you won't ever see the generated files, because the transformer creates it on the fly and it is sent directly to pub serve